How do I start mongodb locally?

 I am getting error cannot overwrite model once compiled mongoose, how to fix it?

-Why mongodb is faster?
+Why mongodb is called nosql?

-What is the benefit of mongodb?
+What is projection in mongodb?

 Oracle (3253)